 - Does the cost balance out when you think of cost per wear and the lifetime potential of the item?

-Learning how to be more resourceful and sustainable when it comes to building a wardrobe or capsule collection can save you £1000s of pounds and save you days of wardrobe rage each year.
-Every women deserves to look good and feel good – I believe this can be done in an ethical and sustainable way.
-Here at RSL we are proud to support ethical and sustainable brands.
+Learning how to be more resourceful and sustainable with your wardrobe can save you £1000s of pounds.
+And save you days of wardrobe rage each year.
+Every woman deserves to look good and feel good – I believe this can be done in an ethical and sustainable way.
+Check out my style guides for more inspiration!